 Why is homomorphic encryption important now?

-Sharing private data sets with third parties, such as cloud services or other companies, is a challenge due to data privacy regulations such as GDPR and CCPA.
-Failure to comply with these regulations can lead to serious fines and damage business reputation.
+Sharing private data sets with third parties, such as cloud services or other companies, is challenging due to data privacy regulations such as GDPR and CCPA.
+Failure to comply with these regulations can lead to serious fines and damage to business reputation.

-Traditional encryption methods provide an efficient and secure way to store sensitive data on cloud environments in an encrypted form.
+Traditional encryption methods provide an efficient and secure way to store sensitive data in an encrypted form on cloud environments.
 However, to perform computations on data encrypted with these methods, businesses either need to decrypt the data on the cloud, which can lead to security problems, or download the data, decrypt it, and perform computations, which can be costly and time-consuming.

-Homomorphic encryption enables businesses to share private data with third parties to get computational services securely.
-With HE, the cloud service provider or the outsourcing company has access only to encrypted data and perform computations on it.
-These services then return the encrypted result to the owner who can decrypt it with a private key.
+Homomorphic encryption (HE) enables businesses to securely share private data with third parties to obtain computational services.
+With HE, the cloud service provider or outsourcing company has access only to encrypted data and performs computations on it.
+These services then return the encrypted result to the owner, who can decrypt it with a private key.

 What are the benefits of homomorphic encryption?

-• Allows secure and efficient cloud use: Homomorphic encryption can allow businesses to leverage cloud computing and storage services securely.
+- Allows secure and efficient cloud use: Homomorphic encryption allows businesses to securely leverage cloud computing and storage services.
 It eliminates the tradeoff between data security and usability.
 Businesses don’t have to rely on cloud services regarding the security of their private data while retaining the ability to perform computations on it.

-• Enables collaboration: HE enables organizations to share sensitive business data with third parties without revealing the data or the results of the computation to them.
+- Enables collaboration: HE enables organizations to share sensitive business data with third parties without revealing the data or the computation results to them.
 This can accelerate collaboration and innovation without the risk of sensitive information getting compromised.

 How to implement homomorphic encryption?